The Moto G6 shouldn't be this good and still cost $249

 I tested the Moto G6 with 32GB of storage, 3GB of RAM and no NFC.
 I bring this up because there are three new G-series phones for 2018.
 To confound things further, each model is tweaked a bit depending on where you live.

-- Moto G6: Though it's the same size as the Moto G6 Play ($205 at Amazon.com), the Moto G6 has a higher resolution display, dual-rear cameras and a more powerful processor.
-In the UK and Australia, the Moto G6 comes with NFC and there's "step up" UK version with 4GB of RAM and 64GB of storage.
+- Moto G6: Though it's the same size as the Moto G6 Play, the Moto G6 has a higher resolution display, dual-rear cameras and a more powerful processor.
+In the UK and Australia, the Moto G6 comes with NFC and there's a "step up" UK version with 4GB of RAM and 64GB of storage.

 Moto G6, G6 Plus, G6 Play top features and prices